ytliu/apk-static-xref/README.md

 To generate a overall API invoking of a bunch of APKs:

     $ ruby script/xref-api-generate.rb --apk path-to-apk-directory --xref path-to-xref-directory -v

+*note: if you use --assign, the cls must be the same with the android:name attribute of the corresponding component!*

 Reference
 -----